 The status of our Depron foam kits on this site reflects what is left in stock, if you don’t see it we are no longer stocking it.
-It looks like we still have enough 9mm foam to carry us into the summer of 2018.
+The remaining stock of 9mm foam has been holding up well, it looks like we still have enough to carry us into the summer of 2018.
+After it’s gone there will be no replacement and DWFoamies will shut down shop.

 DWFoamies success over the last 12 years has been largely due to our amazing customer base.
 We would like to thank you for your support.